 Home

-Below are some pictures of great and small Native American Indians.
-Their ancestors were living in what is now called American long before any of the pale-faced Caucasians arrived on the continent.
+Below are some pictures of great and small Native American Indians, indigenous plants, and cultural traditions.
+All of the images were collected from the internet, from publicly available sources.
+For thousands of years the ancestors of the Native tribes were living in what is now called American.
+They were here, living with the land, long before any of the pale-faced Caucasians arrived on the continent.

 Indian Summer